binipringle/human-rights-law/_texts/3-gov-involvement-in-rights-violations.md

 Here, ...
 Dismissing a case without proper investigation undermines the right to a fair hearing and undermines the principle of equal treatment under the law.

+According to the Times of India, Yogi Adityanath had 27 cases against him before he became Chief Minister of the State of Uttar Pradesh.
+"Congress leader BK Hariprasad on April 16, condemned the law of Uttar Pradesh.
+He also said that Yogi Adityanath had 27 cases against him before becoming CM.
+While speaking to ANI, BK Hariprasad said, “There is no such thing as law in Uttar Pradesh.
+There were 27 cases against Chief Minister Yogi Adityanath before he became CM.
+If there was a criminal case against Atiq Ahmed, there were also cases against Yogi.
+But Yogi became CM.
+This is not only bad for Uttar Pradesh but for the whole country.” ["CM Yogi had 27 cases against him before he became CM."
+Times of India, April 16, 2023](https://timesofindia.indiatimes.com/videos/city/lucknow/cm-yogi-had-27-cases-against-him-before-he-became-cm-bk-hariprasad/videoshow/99536607.cms?from=mdr)

 Therefore, ...

+---

+## ne bis in idem

+The International Covenant on Civil and Political Rights (ICCPR) recognizes the principle of "ne bis in idem," which means that no one shall be tried or punished again for an offense for which they have already been finally convicted or acquitted.

+Article 14(7) of the ICCPR states that "No one shall be liable to be tried or punished again for an offense for which he has already been finally convicted or acquitted in accordance with the law and penal procedure of each country."
+This principle is also recognized in other international human rights instruments, such as the Universal Declaration of Human Rights and the European Convention on Human Rights.

+The fact pattern for the final exam linked to a February 20, 2023 article in the Decca Herald about how the Allahabad High Court imposed a fine of Rs 1 lakh on a man for filing repeated petitions against Uttar Pradesh Chief Minister Yogi Adityanath regarding the 2007 Gorakhpur riot case in spite of the issue allegedly being settled by the Supreme Court. ["HC fines man Rs 1 lakh for repeated pleas against Yogi in Gorakhpur riots case"](https://www.deccanherald.com/national/north-and-central/hc-fines-man-rs-1-lakh-for-repeated-pleas-against-yogi-in-gorakhpur-riots-case-1193979.html)

 ---